hpc/pavilion2/docs/config.rst

 shared\_group
 ^^^^^^^^^^^^^

-If you have a shared working directory, you need a shared group to share those files.
+If you have a shared working directory for multiple users, you need a shared group to share those files.
 Pavilion will automatically write all files as this group.

-result\_log
+result_log
 ^^^^^^^^^^^

 The result log holds all the result json for every test you run.
 If you